TechnologyAdvice/genesis-core/README.md

   vendors      : Array<string>,
   /** Whether to run the compiler with verbose logging */ verbose      : boolean,
-  /** Whether to minify the emitted code */ minify       : boolean,
   /** Whether to generate sourcemaps */
   sourcemaps   : boolean,
   /** TypeScript configuration */